vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sat Aug  8 02:59:17 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sun Aug  9 03:06:06 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER